M-Files/Developer-Portal/APIs/COM-API/Updating-Objects/index.md

 breadcrumb: Updating objects
 ---

 This page focuses on creating objects using the COM API.
-Details on creating and updating objects using the REST API can be found [in the dedicated page]({{ site.baseurl }}/APIs/REST-API/Updating-Objects/).
+Details on updating objects using the REST API can be found [in the dedicated page]({{ site.baseurl }}/APIs/REST-API/Updating-Objects/).
 {:.note}

 Updating an object (e.g. the file, its metadata, or to move it through a workflow) always requires three steps: